torresferro/starter-hugo-academic/content/authors/admin/_index.md

     url: https://economics.uwo.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include macroeconomics with heterogeneous agents and monetary policy.

 # Interests to show in About widget
 interests:
-  - Macroeconomics with heterogeneous agents
+  - Macroeconomics
-  - Monetary Policy
+  - Monetary Economics

 # Education to show in About widget
 education: